alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 };
 ```

-### Header Action Area
+## Card Header Action Area

-Besides providing titles and subtitles, the `CardHeader` sub-component also offers an action area for the header.
-You can use the `extra` attribute to include actions in the header area.
-When binding an `onClick` event, `CardHeader` provides a default right-side action icon.
-You can show or hide this icon by setting the `endIcon` attribute to `true/false`.
+In addition to providing title and subtitle, the `CardHeader` subcomponent also provides a card header action area, where you can use `extra` to hold card header actions.
+When an `onClick` event is bound, `CardHeader` provides a default right-side action icon.
+You can also set the `endIcon` attribute to `true/false` to show or hide this icon.

 ```tsx
 import { Card, CardHeader, Stack } from '@bifrostui/react';